Chapter 1 : Meeting with the Headmaster

 Professor Pomona Sprout, Head of Hufflepuff had the first meeting of the day and this was completely intentional.
 Through all of Hogwarts' history, it was an unspoken fact that Hufflepuff was the house it took longest to elect Prefects.
 The Heads were known to be partial of 90% of their student body, making it quite hard to pick one more or less deserving of the title.
 They were known to have a great respect and strong bond with their entire house's students; making it a point to know each and everyone of them.
 Pomona fulfilled that role to the perfection by having at least 3 meetings a year with every Hufflepuff student to talk to them about school, their family and their dreams.
 Therefore, she had a clear idea of what the title of Prefect would mean to every single one of them and did not want to disappoint any of them.

 "Come in," Albus said cheerfully.
-The plum witch walked in with a gleaming twinkle in her eyes.
+The plump witch walked in with a twinkle in her eyes.
 As usual, her robes sported traces of mud and a faint smell of fertilizer followed her.
 She sat down in front of the Headmaster and smiled brightly.

 "You will be surprised this year Albus, it might not take as long as usual," Professor Sprout said proudly as she put down on the desk a pile of muddy parchment.